 Is critical to absorbing energy from high impact forces, such as square edge hits and harsh landings.
 It also aids in bottom-out resistance.
 To adjust, turn outside adjuster on the top of the right side leg labeled High Speed Compression.
-Turn clockwise to increase damping, turn counterclockwise to decrease damping.
+Turn clockwise to increase damping (more force needed to compress), turn counterclockwise to decrease damping (less force needed to compress).